matschik/jsonl-db/README.md

 const myJsonlFile = jsonlFile("./data.jsonl");
 ```

-### Add data
+### Add data ➕

 ```javascript
 myJsonlFile.add({ name: "John", age: 27 });
 ```

 The `add` method adds a single JSON object to the end of the file.
-It create the file if it does not exists.
+It creates the file if it does not exists.

 ```javascript
 myJsonlFile.addMany([